Jacinta Nampijinpa Price: Personal life

-Price has three sons from a first marriage, including one of which she became pregnant with as a teenager.
+Price has three sons from a first marriage, including one with whom she became pregnant as a teenager.
 She experienced domestic violence in a later relationship; after a lamp was thrown at her head, she required six stitches, and believed that if she returned to the relationship "he [would] kill me".
 By 2008 she had met Colin Lillie, a Scottish-Australian singer and songwriter, whom she married in a traditional ceremony before being married under Australian law.
 Price is a stepmother to Lillie's son from a previous relationship.

 Outside of elected office, Price served as Indigenous program director for the Centre for Independent Studies, a libertarian think tank based in Sydney.
 Her January 2021 paper, Worlds Apart: Remote Indigenous disadvantage in the context of wider Australia, surveyed the statistics on third-world conditions and extreme levels of violence in remote communities.